Montmartre Museum Renoir Gardens

 Montmartre remains to this day an inspiration to artists.
 As well as landmark paintings by Utrillo and Kupka, the museum includes Montmartre undiscovered artists and artworks with their own story to tell.

-The gardens of the Museum were replanted in 2012 from the paintings that Auguste Renoir made during his stay there, including the famous Dance at Le Moulin de la Galette and the Swing painted in 1876.
-These two pictures are now in Musee d'Orsay in Paris.
+Part of the museum, the lovely and quiet Jardins Renoir are named in memory of the impressionist painter who lived on-site between 1875 and 1877.
+Jardins Renoir were replanted in 2012 taking into account the indications given in the paintings that Auguste Renoir made during his stay there, including the famous Dance at Le Moulin de la Galette and the Swing painted in 1876.
+These two pictures are now in Musée d'Orsay in Paris.

-In the Swing, a man seen from the back is talking to a young woman standing on a swing, watched by a little girl and another man, leaning against the trunk of a tree.
+In the Swing painted in Jardins Renoir, a man seen from the back is talking to a young woman standing on a swing, watched by a little girl and another man, leaning against the trunk of a tree.
 Renoir gives us the impression of surprising a conversation, as if in a snapshot.
 Great art indeed.

 12, rue Cortot